wmutschl/mutschler.eu/content/linux/backup.md

 ---
 title: My backup strategy
 #linktitle: Backup-Strategy
-summary: My strategy to backup Linux, macOS and Windows machines using a combination of Nextcloud, RSync, restic, BTRBK and Time Machine.
+summary: My strategy to backup Linux, macOS and Windows machines using a combination of Nextcloud, rsync, restic, rclone, BTRBK and Time Machine.
 #date: "2021-05-13"
 type: book
 draft: false  # Is this a draft? true/false